makersacademy/news-summary-challenge/design/app-design.md

 the content — you'll need to use promises or callbacks to call both APIs and to handle the flow of control.

-### Required MVP features:

-* A page that makes GET requests to the guardian API for the Images and Headlines and article URL for each of the days article

-* Each article headline must be clickable to view the original article

-* A search function that gets articles matching it

 ```
 As a busy politician